Steps to Buy a House with a Mortgage: A Guide for U.S. Homebuyers

 Step 1: Prepare Your Finances

 Check your credit, calculate how much you can afford, and save for a down payment and closing costs.
+Lenders typically review your debt-to-income ratio (DTI) and loan-to-value (LTV).
 Use our Affordability Calculator to estimate.
-See What Is DTI? and What Is LTV?
+See What Is DTI and What Is LTV.

 Step 2: Get Pre-Approved

 Get pre-approved before or early in your house hunt.
-A pre-approval letter shows sellers you are a serious buyer.
-See Mortgage Pre-Approval Process
+A pre-approval letter shows sellers you are a serious buyer and can obtain financing.
+The lender reviews your income, assets, and credit to estimate the loan amount and interest rate you may qualify for.
+See Mortgage Pre-Approval Process.

 Step 3: Find a Home and Make an Offer